pgorman/dangerjaunt/dangerjaunt.md

 	- Each level has one or two exceptionally interesting baddies.
 - List rumors about major magic items and monsters, and slowly feed them to the players.
 - Write a wandering monster table for each level, and include lost, visiting, or raiding monsters from adjacent levels.
-- Include enough treasure on each dungeon level to give a party of that character level at least twice the XP they'd need to advance (the party won't find all the treasure, and some will be lost to fatalities).
+- Include enough treasure on each dungeon level to give a party of that character level at least twice the XP they'd need to advance.
+The party won't find all the treasure, and some character fatalities burn some XP.
 - Add several outside entrances to the dungeon going to different levels.
 - Include traces of the dungeon's history: graffiti from previous adventuring parties, relics from long-extinct monsters, or changes to the dungeon geography (flooded areas, cave-ins, bricked-up passages, fresh excavation, etc.).
 - Include environmental hazards, like acid pools, low-lying areas where flammable gas pools, radiation, and rock slides.